Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 Despite scientific evidence refuting these beliefs, they persist in cultural narratives.
 I believe that the persistence of these lunar influence beliefs may be rooted more in emotional desires than rational understanding.

-The call is to look towards biological and human factors for a deeper understanding of mental health influences, moving away from persistent but unsupported lunar associations.
+The call is to look toward biological and human factors for a deeper understanding of mental health influences, moving away from persistent but unsupported lunar associations.

 Coined by author Louise Lacey, the term “Lunaception” originally aimed to explore the connection between female hormones and the phases of the moon as a method of natural birth control.